Graphite-Docs/graphite-api/README.md

 Graphite sheets are made up of two main components:

 1. An index file that points to each individual file
-2. A file that contains the actual content and additional meta data for the individual document
+2. A file that contains the actual content and additional meta data for the individual sheet

-To fetch a document, you will first need to fetch the index file as the document ID will be necessary in eventually fetching it.
+To fetch a sheet, you will first need to fetch the index file as the sheet ID will be necessary in eventually fetching it.
 The index file is located at the following path:

 `$User-Storage-Path/sheetscollection.json`